5 Best AI Content Detectors: Can You Tell If It’s Human or AI?

 Originality.ai is a two-for-one tool offering both plagiarism checking and AI content detection.

 It’s designed for publishers, content agencies, and website buyers who want to ensure the content they’re about to publish, or purchase is original.
+This is very helpful as ChatGPT and alternatives are changing the way people write.

 Here are some of my favorite features of Originality.ai: